 Marazion Caravan Club Campsite, Marazion

-Taking your caravan to the beach?
-This is no-frills but friendly caravan club site, close to Porthleven beach’s pumping waves, has good facilities, loads of pitches and a park-like feeling thanks to plenty of grassy fields and trees.
-Fair-weather camper?
-Marazion has some of the warmest mean temperatures in Britain, ideal for a balmy night under canvas before a day of surfing, windsurfing or sailing.
+If you're a fair-weather camper, fear not: Marazion has some of the warmest mean temperatures in Britain, and this is an ideal spot to spend a balmy night under canvas before a day of surfing, windsurfing or sailing.
 Extra bonus – a fish and chip van pops by the holiday park regularly.